Building Regulations: Insulation and thermal elements

-Further guidance on this is available in Approved Document L1B covering:
+Further guidance on this is available in Approved Document L, Volume 12 covering:

 You should fully consult the Regulations and the Approved Document and, if you are in any doubt, seek advice before commencing work.
 The definition of a thermal element does not include windows, doors, roof windows or rooflights.

 Insulation can be placed between the ceiling joists.
 Again, the thickness will vary depending on the material you choose to use.

 If the roof has no ceiling then the insulation can be placed between the rafters and ventilation maintained as described above - in which case the ridge should also have vent tiles installed to allow for through ventilation.